 Geo-information technologies are remarkably appropriate for the requirements of disaster risk management, which has been increasingly used in past years.
 In order to design a new framework in pre-disaster and disaster management, safety/security/privacy aspects of institutions and citizens need to be considered.
 All this can only be achieved by demonstrating new research achievements, sharing best practices (e.g. in the health area) and working towards the wider acceptance of geospatial technology in society, with the help of education and media.
 Assessment: 60% coursework, 40% examination.

 GEOG2146.
-Environmental modelling for climate change and air quality (6 credits)
+Climate change, air quality and environmental monitoring (6 credits)